5/8/2025

 Analyst, Goldman Sachs

-Very helpful, thank you.
+Very helpful.
+Thank you.
 My other question was around EBIT margins.
 The company had been anticipating EBIT margins for the year in the low 19% range.
 You're off to a good start based on what you spoke to for your expectations in the first half.
-Brian, I believe you talked about some margin expansion in 2H, even on lower revenue, but could you speak a little bit more on your updated margin expectations for the year, in particular, as you think through any effects from tariffs and some of those revenue trends that you spoke to?
+Brian, I believe you talked about still margin expansion in 2H even on lower revenue, but could you speak a little bit more on your updated margin expectations for the year in particular as you think through any effects from tariffs and some of those revenue trends that you spoke to?
 Thank you.

 speaker